OREGON REPERTORY SINGERS ARTISTIC STAFF

 Dr. Ethan Sperry, Artistic Director

-Hailed by The Oregonian for providing “the finest choral concerts in Portland in recent memory,” Ethan Sperry has been the Artistic Director and Conductor of Oregon Repertory Singers since 2011.
-Sperry began studying conducting at the age of eight, cello at the age of twelve, and singing at the age of eighteen.
+Hailed by The Oregonian for providing “the finest choral concerts in Portland in recent memory,” Dr. Ethan Sperry has been the Artistic Director and Conductor of Oregon Repertory Singers since 2011.
+Dr. Sperry began studying conducting at the age of eight, cello at the age of twelve, and singing at the age of eighteen.
 He has earned a bachelor’s degree in Philosophy from Harvard College and Masters and Doctoral degrees in Choral Conducting from the University of Southern California.
 Ensembles under his direction have toured to Bermuda, Canada, China, Estonia, Finland, France, Germany, Guadeloupe, Italy, Jamaica, Japan, Korea, Luxembourg, Puerto Rico, Russia, and Taiwan, and have performed at major venues in the United States including The Hollywood Bowl, The Kennedy Center, The Washington National Cathedral, St. Patrick’s Cathedral in New York City, The Nassau Coliseum, Cincinnati’s Music Hall, Boston’s Symphony Hall, and the United Nations.
 He recently led the Portland State Chamber Choir to victory as the first American choir ever to win the prestigious Seghizzi International Competition for Choral Singing in Italy, and led Oregon Repertory Singers to place second in the folk music category at the 2014 International Musical Eisteddfod in Wales, the oldest choral competition in the world.
-A prolific arranger of World Music for choirs, Sperry is the editor of the Global Rhythms series for Earthsongs Music, one of the best-selling choral series in the country.
-Sperry is also a frequent collaborator with film composer AR Rahman and has appeared as a guest conductor for him numerous times including at Bollywood Night at the Hollywood Bowl and the 2008 Filmfare Awards, the Indian equivalent of the Oscars.
+A prolific arranger of World Music for choirs, Dr. Sperry is the editor of the Global Rhythms series for Earthsongs Music, one of the best-selling choral series in the country.
+Dr. Sperry is also a frequent collaborator with film composer AR Rahman and has appeared as a guest conductor for him numerous times including at Bollywood Night at the Hollywood Bowl and the 2008 Filmfare Awards, the Indian equivalent of the Oscars.
 He also serves as a consultant for the KM Music Conservatory in Chennai, the first classical music school in India, which opened in 2009.
-Sperry was the 2016 Distinguished Artist at the Civitella Ranieri in Italy.
+Dr. Sperry was the 2016 Distinguished Artist at the Civitella Ranieri in Italy.
 He is also Director of Choral Activities at Portland State University, where he conducts the world-renowned Chamber Choir and University Choir and leads undergraduate and graduate programs in conducting.

 Kimberly Skondin, Artistic Director, Youth Choirs